-The fact that the owner of The Downtown Inn, former Chiang Mai mayor Boonlert Buranupakorn, is also reported to be the owner of several other hotels in Chiang Mai, in addition to shopping centers and a chain of high profile local restaurants, therefore making him an extremely influential person in the northern city, is adding as much fuel to the cover-up claim as the inability of Thailand forensic specialists to identify the causes.
+That the owner of The Downtown Inn, former Chiang Mai mayor Boonlert Buranupakorn, is also reported to be the owner of several other hotels in Chiang Mai, in addition to shopping centers and a chain of high profile local restaurants, therefore making him extremely influential, is adding as much fuel to the cover-up claim as the inability of Thailand forensic specialists to identify the causes.

 Throughout the website, Thailand Travel Tragedies uses the word “coverup”, a term also bandied about by many other people writing on The Downtown Inn Chiang Mai tourist deaths, but says it “is not the aim of this site to discredit Thailand, but rather to provide a forum for recording tragedies that may otherwise have been covered-up”.

-While some websites report little is being done to ascertain the cause of the deaths, the Chiang Mai Department of Disease Control (DDC) has asked for assistance from the World Health Organisation (WHO), as well as liaised with the US Center for Disease Control (CDC), International Health Regulations (IHR) authorities and also invited officials from the American, French and New Zealand embassies to be part of the investigation.
+While some websites report little is being done to ascertain the cause of the deaths, the Chiang Mai Department of Disease Control (DDC) has asked for assistance from the World Health Organisation (WHO), as well as liaised with the US Center for Disease Control (US-CDC), International Health Regulations (IHR) authorities, and also invited officials from the American, French, and New Zealand embassies to be part of the investigation.

 A report, Myocarditis cases in Chiangmai, published by the DDC public relations office and posted on its website in the Academic Center section and updated on March 11, 2011 describes the actions taken by the DDC, along with a brief report on postmortem investigations.